fennifith/fennifith.github.io/_posts/2019-6-13-Aptoide-Play-Fair-Response.md

 ### "An independent study affirms Aptoide's content is the safest"

 [The study they reference](https://dl.acm.org/citation.cfm?id=3121267) is actually paywalled.
-Interesting choice of citation there, Aptoide... however, thanks to my university, I was able to acquire a copy.
+Thanks for that.
+I was able to obtain a copy through my university, and it is possible to acquire it from other sources.

 I believe that the part of the study they got this information from was on page 3, a graph that lists 27 different app stores ranked by the percentage of malware that [VirusTotal](https://www.virustotal.com/), a popular malware